 “For everything there is a season, and a time for every experience under heaven: a time to be born, and a time to die… a time to break down, and a time to build up; a time to weep, and a time to laugh; a time to mourn, and a time to dance…”

 Our Adult B’nai Mitzvah program provides a chance for adults who have never had a Bar/Bat Mitzvah to participate in group study that will culminate in being called to the Torah and leading Shabbat Services.
 Past participants have commented that the Adult B’nai Mitzvah experience has helped strengthen their Jewish identity and enhanced their connections to our Jewish community in ways they never imagined.
-For more information, please contact Natalie Matus, Assistant to the Clergy.
+For more information, please contact Natalie Matus, Clergy Administrator.

 The addition of your new family member brings excitement and numerous questions.
 At Congregation B’nai Israel we recognize the importance Judaism plays in the process and are here to offer guidance and to share in your joy.
 Prior to the arrival of your baby, a member of our clergy will meet with you to discuss Hebrew names and plan the ceremony – either the Brit Milah ceremony (covenant of circumcision) for boys, including our recommendations for a Mohel, or the baby naming ceremony for girls.

 Once your baby is born, our Rabbis will be there to guide you, your family, and friends as you celebrate and welcome your new child into your family, our synagogue family, and the Jewish community.
-To discuss the arrival of your new addition, please contact Natalie Matus, Assistant to the Clergy.
+To discuss the arrival of your new addition, please contact Natalie Matus, Clergy Administrator.

 The Barry Ira Graff’s School for Living Judaism at Congregation B’nai Israel’s unique program has the capacity to enlighten the whole family with opportunities to participate in the true spirit of becoming Bar/Bat Mitzvah.
 This experience marks the transition from childhood to responsible adulthood.
 This is a special time filled with excitement and deep meaning.
-Beyond the act of preparing for a Shabbat service, it is a learning process experienced over a number of years.
-Your child will prepare for this memorable milestone with personalized, one on one tutoring sessions, led by experienced educators, who will guide them through the learning process.
+Beyond the act of preparing for a Shabbatservice, it is a learning process experienced over a number of years.
+Your child will prepare for this memorable milestone with personalized, one-on-one tutoring sessions, led by experienced educators, who will guide them through the learning process.
 CBI’s Bar/Bat Mitzvah website shares our nationally renowned learning system, with instant access to prerecorded prayers, blessings, Torah and Haftarah portions for our families on the go.
 Connect with our Rabbis and Cantor through orientations, family meetings, D’var Torah lessons, and final reviews.
 Your CBI family will help guide you, from your child’s enrollment in the Barry Ira Graff School for Living Judaism up until the big day of your child’s Bar/Bat Mitzvah, and beyond.
 VIP Caterers is conveniently located on campus and offers celebration options in a choice of beautifully appointed rooms that can be designed to your family’s distinctive tastes.
-For more information, please contact our Director of Religious Education, Kim Beame, or our Clergy Administrators, Natalie Matus and Ali Rancman.
+For more information, please contact our Clergy Administrator, Natalie Matus

 Congregation B’nai Israel is able to provide burial plots for our members.
 We have a dedicated section in The Star of David in North Lauderdale.
 This location is ideal because in Florida, there are few areas that offer both easy and accessible plots along with an upright monument.
 Our section provides a water view and a paved walkway.
 For more information, contact Steve Allen, Executive Director.

 Conversion to Judaism is a significant act of personal religious commitment, and we warmly welcome those who are considering becoming Jewish to begin the process with us.
 Those interested in the possibility of conversion are asked to meet with one of our Rabbis prior to beginning their study.
 The Introduction to Judaism class offered at Congregation B’nai Israel in conjunction with The Palm Beach County Board of Rabbis who will provide a base from which the conversion process can begin.
-For more information, please contact Natalie Matus, Assistant to the Clergy.
+For more information, please contact Natalie Matus, Clergy Administrator.

 When sorrow comes, our clergy knows how to be there to support you in loving, and meaningful ways.
 In the case where the death is expected, the Rabbis are available to visit the ill and the aged and to help their families in pre-need arrangements for the ceremony and funeral.
 Following the funeral, our clergy will be honored to lead the Shiva minyan services for the family as well.
-To speak with a member of our clergy about a loss in your family, please contact Natalie Matus, Assistant to the Clergy.
+To speak with a member of our clergy about a loss in your family, please contact Natalie Matus, Clergy Administrator.